 - A typical birth results in multiple charges for things like the facility, professional services, and diagnostic tests for both you and your baby.
 You may receive separate bills for each charge. - You must enroll your newborn or newly adopted child within 60 days of the date of birth or date of adoption.
-This is not automatic. - Hospital stays for maternity care are: - o No less than 48 hours for a vaginal delivery; or - o No less than 96 hours following a cesarean section. - The attending provider will determine an appropriate discharge time in consultation with the mother. - Breast pumps, breastfeeding support, and screening for postpartum depression are covered.
-Please call Premera HMO customer service for a list of approved providers.
+This is not automatic. - Hospital stays for maternity care are: - No less than 48 hours for a vaginal delivery; or - \circ $\,$ No less than 96 hours following a cesarean section. - The attending provider will determine an appropriate discharge time in consultation with the mother.